jundalisay/superb/content/en/research/mohammad/quran/sura-024a.md

 {{< s v="2" >}}  The adulteress and the adulterer—whip each one of them a hundred lashes, and let no pity towards them overcome you regarding Allah’s Law, if you believe in Allah and the Last Day.

-And let a group of believers witness their punishment.{{< s v="3" >}}  The adulterer shall marry none but an adulteress or an idolatress; and the adulteress shall marry none but an adulterer or an idolater.
+Let a group of believers witness their punishment.{{< s v="3" >}}  The adulterer shall marry none but an adulteress or an idolatress; and the adulteress shall marry none but an adulterer or an idolater.
 That has been prohibited for the believers.

 {{< s v="4" >}}  Those who accuse chaste women, then cannot bring four witnesses, whip them eighty lashes, and do not ever accept their testimony.
 For these are the immoral.

 {{< s v="5" >}}  Except for those who repent afterwards, and reform; for Allah is Forgiving and Merciful.

 6. As for those who accuse their own spouses, but have no witnesses except themselves, the testimony of one of them is equivalent to 4 testimonies, if he swears by Allah that he is truthful.

 7. And the fifth time, that Allah’s curse be upon him, if he is a liar.